zekiakyol/proof-based-math-readings/README.md

 ## Proof-Based Math Readings

-- **Proof-Based Math Readings** is an independent online reading group where we study mathematics required in economics master's/PhD programs using an intuitive approach.
+- **Proof-Based Math Readings** is a free and independent online reading group where we study mathematics required in economics master's/PhD programs using an intuitive approach.
 - Our reading group has **22 members** and accepts new members before each session.
-- Now, [Linear Algebra](https://github.com/zekiakyol/proof-based-math-readings/blob/main/PBMR_LinearAlgebra_Syllabus.pdf) session is available to apply.
+- You can use our [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSf3OxwYuAwiDXMVTCQ_x3FTtKnHmRRkl_SXlpdfqTDty06PxQ/viewform) to apply.
 - If you are admitted to one session, you do not have to apply for the other sessions.

 <table align="center">